What we do

 Are you against logging?

 No. One of our goals is to protect older forest ecosystems.
 When logging threatens those forests, we work to stop it.
 We also recognize in some cases restorative logging can accelerate the recovery of degraded forests.
-For example, we generally support restoration thinning in human-created tree plantations that lack structural and species diversity when the logging systems are designed in a way to minimize impacts to soils and important landscape features.
+For example, we generally support restoration thinning in human-created, homogenous tree plantations that lack structural diversity.
 In some cases we also support carefully planned thinning in dry forests that have experienced the effects of fire suppression.
 Thinning in these unnaturally dense stands can protect legacy features like old-growth trees from being consumed by wildfire.

 Are you the people who sit in trees?